plone/guillotina/docs/source/developer/design.md

-One of the main driving factors behind the development of `guillotina` is to streamline the development of custom CMS-like web applications.
+One of the main driving factors behind the development of `guillotina` is to streamline the development of custom web applications.

 Some of the technologies we support in order to be a great web application development platform are: